Forest - Chequamegon National Forest

 When the snow flies, the Cable Area turns into a winter play land.
-Visitors can experience snowshoeing, ice fishing, snowmobiling and cross country skiing all in the same day without ever having to leave the area.
+Visitors can experience snowshoeing, ice fishing, snowmobiling, and cross country skiing all in the same day without ever having to leave the area.

 Our multiple cross country ski trail heads offer over 150 kilometers of groomed and marked trails, ranging from family oriented to athletically challenging.
 Snowshoe trails are commonly found at the same trail head as the cross country ski trails, but with a map and compass in hand, you can explore the National Forest on snowshoes!
 When the lakes are covered in a blanket of ice, fishing becomes fast and furious.
 Pick any area lake to drop a line and set up camp for the day!
-Snowmobiling offers 1,200 miles of interconnecting trail systems, making it one of the largest trail systems in the U.S. Un-crowded trails and the solitude of the Chequamegon National Forest bring snowmobiliers back again and again to the Cable Area.
+Snowmobiling offers 1,200 miles of interconnecting trail systems, making it one of the largest trail systems in the U.S. Un-crowded trails and the solitude of the Chequamegon National Forest bring snowmobilers back again and again to the Cable Area.
 Our trails give any snowmobiler an exhilarating outdoor experience.

-Trail maps, and cross country ski trail passes are available at the chamber of commerce.
+Trail maps and cross country ski trail passes are available at the Chamber of Commerce.

 Spring brings a feeling of renewal as the trees of the great forest begin to show their dress of green.
 Flowers peek through the warming earth and wildlife appear in the sun-filtered woods.
-Now's the perfect time to take advantage of our hiking and mountain biking trails, canoeing down the Namakagon & White Rivers, or camping in the Chequamegon national Forest.
-Fishing season begins in earnest, our beautiful area golf courses are ready for play, plus there is lots of great shopping, restaurants & other area attractions.
+Now's the perfect time to take advantage of our hiking and mountain biking trails, canoeing down the Namakagon & White Rivers, or camping in the Chequamegon National Forest.
+Fishing season begins in earnest, our beautiful area golf courses are ready for play, plus there is lots of great shopping, restaurants and other area attractions.